TashinParvez/DSA_1_UIU/README.md

 # DSA_1_UIU
 Hey, folks!

-This repository will be immensely helpful if you are taking a Data Structure and Algorithm-I course or practicing DSA-1 topics.
+This repository will be immensely helpful if you are taking a `Data Structure and Algorithm-I` course or practicing **DSA-1 topics**.
 This brief article is here to help you become familiar with its contents.

 ## Directory Contents
 First of all, you have seen 3 folders.